Hi, I’m Daisy Derrick

 What I Do Now

-Daisy Ann Atelier offers private wardrobe stewardship for women who value their clothing and want to wear all of it — with confidence, intention, and ease.
-I come to you, work in your home, and bring the full weight of my training, my hands, and my philosophy to your closet.
+Daisy Ann Atelier offers alterations, tailoring, mending, and private wardrobe stewardship for women who value their clothing and want to wear all of it - with confidence, intention, and ease.
+I offer concierge fittings for private clients, work in your home, and bring the full weight of my training, my hands, and my philosophy to your closet.

 This includes wardrobe audits, precision alterations, the restoration and reimagination of heirloom and vintage pieces, ongoing stewardship packages, and bespoke commissions for those who want something made entirely their own.

-Everything is delivered privately.
+Everything is delivered skillfully.
 Everything is unhurried.
 Everything is personal.

 The Dream

-The dream of Daisy Ann Atelier is a return to Slow Luxury.
+The dream of Daisy Ann Atelier is a return to a grounded and intentional life.

 I’m building this alongside an apprenticeship model - because the goal was never just to make beautiful things.
 It’s to pass the skills forward, to prove that excellence doesn’t require the sacrifice of everything else, and to honor the women who came before me by doing this work with the same care they would have. <3